 My research focus

 My research focus is gender and collective action.
-I study the effect of gendered social relations, norms and preferences on economic behaviour in common pool resource settings and at the intra-household level.
+I study the effect of gendered social relations, norms and preferences on economic behaviour in common pool resource settings and at the intra-household level in developing contexts.
+Additionally, I examine the extent to which interventions or policy can alter gendered relations, behaviour and outcomes.
 My background in (development) economics and demography, combined with a PhD in political sciences, allows me to approach these topics in a multidisciplinary way, applying qualitative and quantitative methods, including experimental methods.
 Most of my work concentrates on East-Africa.

 Research in action: A video documenting my research on intrahousehold decision-making in Tanzania